-Since 1990, a group within Newton Community Pride, a non-profit, volunteer organization serving our city in many ways, has designed, planted and tended gardens in various public spaces throughout Newton.
+Since 1990, Newton Community Pride’s Beautification Committee has designed, planted and tended gardens in various public spaces throughout Newton.
 This was begun and led by Leo L. Levi for many years.
-Our display garden is one of only four in Mass.
+Our display garden is one of only four in Massachusetts.

 Seeds of more than 30 annual variety of flowers are provided to us each year by the AAS at no cost.
 These have been chosen as the best new varieties for home gardens at trial gardens, including the Mass.
 Horticultural Society at Elm Bank in Wellesley, MA.

-Our garden year begins when the seeds arrive in late fall and are moved to the Newton Cemetery and Arboretum Corp. for germination.
-It has made our gardens possible, by providing professional greenhouse conditions, which we do not have.
+The garden year begins when the seeds arrive in late fall and are moved to a greenhouse for germination.

 The gardens bloom from April through October beginning with spring bulbs (1000+) planted the previous fall, then perennials, and hundreds of summer annuals are added each spring from our temporary greenhouse.

-Our volunteers tend the seedlings there for 6-7 weeks after their time at the Cemetery greenhouse.
-We work daily: watering, pruning, and moving to larger pots to prepare for the move to public gardens in May.
+The Beautification Committee tend the seedlings there for 6-7 weeks after their time at the greenhouse.
+They work daily: watering, pruning, and moving to larger pots to prepare for the move to public gardens in May.

-After planting we work weekly to maintain these beautiful flowers.
+After planting they work weekly to maintain these beautiful flowers.
 It is a ‘labor of love’ which is very rewarding to all.
-If you’d like to join the Beautification group, please email to contactus@newtoncommunitypride.
+If you’d like to join the Beautification Committee, please email contactus@newtoncommunitypride.